Skip to main content

 Material matchup — aluminum vs steel vs wood for AZ

-• Cedar / Douglas fir: best aesthetic, needs re-stain every 2–3 years in AZ UV, real termite pressure
+• Cedar / Douglas fir: warm aesthetic; needs periodic re-stain in AZ UV; termite pressure is real

-Electrical, fans, heaters, TV — what can live under each
+Electrical, fans, heaters, TV — what typically fits under each

-• Ramada: full menu — recessed lights, damp/wet-rated fans, infrared heaters, TVs, speakers, GFCI outlets
+• Ramada: solid ceiling accommodates recessed lights, damp/wet-rated fans, heaters, TVs, speakers, and GFCI outlets, subject to engineering and code

 • All electrical under any overhead structure should be permitted and inspected